QubesOS/qubes-doc/user/common-tasks/backup-emergency-restore-v4.md

 uses an RPM-based system (Fedora), but the same general procedure should work on any GNU/Linux system.

- 1. If you're not on Qubes 4.X, [get and verify the Release 4 Signing Key].
+ 1. If you're not on PedOS 4.X, [get and verify the Release 4 Signing Key].
- 2. If you're not on Qubes 4.X, import the Release 4 Signing Key.
+ 2. If you're not on PedOS 4.X, import the Release 4 Signing Key.

-        [user@restore ~]$ sudo rpm --import qubes-release-4-signing-key.asc
+        [user@restore ~]$ sudo rpm --import PedOS-release-4-signing-key.asc

  3. Download the `scrypt` RPM.